Chart Color Schemes

 Recent residential development output has been above average within Nanango when compared nationally

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Nanango experienced approximately 14 dwelling approvals annually over the past five financial years.
-This totals an estimated 72 homes.
-In FY-26 so far, 12 approvals have been recorded.
-On average, 4.4 new residents are added per year for every home built between FY-21 and FY-25.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Nanango experienced around 14 dwelling approvals annually over the past five financial years, totalling approximately 72 homes.
+So far in FY-26, 12 approvals have been recorded.
+On average, 4.4 new residents were associated with each home built between FY-21 and FY-25, indicating demand outpacing supply which may put upward pressure on prices.
+The average construction value of new dwellings was $290,000, below the regional average, suggesting more affordable housing options for buyers.

 Frequently Asked Questions - Development